Art Omi: Writers

 Art Omi is located two and a half hours north of New York City in the historic Hudson River Valley.
-Named for a neighboring village, Omi is close to the small town of Ghent, New York, as well as Albany and Hudson, which offer train connections only thirty minutes away.
+Named for the hamlet of Omi, which is within the town of Ghent, New York, Art Omi is also near to Albany and Hudson, which offer train connections thirty or fifteen minutes' drive from campus, respectively.

-A Federal Period farm house serves as a gathering center, providing a full kitchen, television room and library; while the front porch overlooks rolling hills and the majestic outline of the Catskill Range.
+A Federal Period farm house serves as a gathering center, providing a full kitchen and library; while the front porch overlooks rolling hills and the majestic outline of the Catskill Range.
 A swimming pool, bicycles, WiFi access and a computer with printing capability is available on the premises.

 Columbia County, and the nearby Berkshire Mountains, are popular destinations because of their historical, natural and cultural riches.
 From bird sanctuaries to modern dance, presidential mansions to farmer’s markets, the environs offer a singular blend of rural quiet and cultural stimulation.
 Staff and friends in the neighborhood are often available for excursions of interest to residents.
 The local library has a modest collection, but is a member of the Mid-Hudson group, calling on the resources of libraries within much of eastern New York.